Spontaneous collective transport in a heat--bath

-Directed transport driven by thermal fluctuations can play its kinematic role in the collective functioning of objects undergoing structural transitions.
-The characteristic directed motion of structured objects driven by thermal-fluctuations can facilitate or hinder structural transitions on top of what the Kramers'-rate theory predicts.
-In biological systems such matching of structures is immensely important for functionality.
-In the stochastic dynamics of complex molecules and in various other systems coordinate- or state-dependence of diffusion is being identified to be a key ingredient \cite{roussel2004reaction,barik2005quantum,sargsyan2007coordinate,chahine2007configuration,best2010coordinate,lai2014exploring,berezhkovskii2017communication,foster2018probing,ghysels2017position,yamilov2014position,faucheux1994confined}.
-Therefore, when the coordinate or state dependence of diffusion can result in directed transport of structured objects, its role in modifying our standard understanding of barrier overcoming transitions could potentially be immense.
+In biological systems, matching of molecular structures is of profound importance for functionality.
+In the stochastic dynamics of complex molecules as well as in various other systems, coordinate/state dependence of diffusion is identified these days to be a key ingredient \cite{roussel2004reaction,barik2005quantum,sargsyan2007coordinate,chahine2007configuration,best2010coordinate,lai2014exploring,berezhkovskii2017communication,foster2018probing,ghysels2017position,yamilov2014position,faucheux1994confined}.
+When coordinate or state dependence of diffusion can result in directed transport of structured objects by filtering Brownian motion, its influence on barrier overcoming transitions could potentially be immense.
+Thermal fluctuations driven transport can play its kinematic role in the collective functioning of objects undergoing structural transformations.
+However, this fundamental possibility has been ignored for long because of the notion of impossibility of having ratcheting without a non-equilibrium drive.

-We numerically explore various characteristic motion of a collection of interacting dimers.
-The collection of dimers interact by dipole-interactions where similar poles repel and opposite poles attract keeping intact the excluded volume.
-We have already shown that, in a one-dimensional space, a symmetry broken dimer will show directed motion caused by coordinate dependence of diffusion \cite{bhattacharyay2012directed,bhattacharyay2013equilibrium, sharma2020conversion}.
-However, in a two (or higher) dimensional space, this directed motion of such an individual dimer will be lost due to the presence of rotational degrees of freedom.
-The tendency of such individual dimer to move directionally will manifest in driving collective motions in a many-body system where these dimers would from structures due to interactions with each other restricting rotational degrees of freedom of an individual.
-This is the motivation of the present numerical exploration that presents startling results akin to those of active systems in the absence of any non-equilibrium drive.
+We numerically explore characteristic motion of a collection of interacting symmetry broken dimer (dipolar objects) which undergo Brownian fluctuations in the presence of coordinate dependent damping.
+Dimers interact by dipole-interaction where similar poles repel and opposite poles attract keeping intact the excluded volume.
+In one--dimensional space, a symmetry broken dimer can show directed motion caused by coordinate dependence of diffusion \cite{bhattacharyay2012directed, sharma2020conversion}.
+However, rotational degrees of freedom are present in higher dimensional space and that would average out axial broken symmetry.
+Structures restrict degrees of freedom of its constituents, therefore, such dimers in many--body structures can have suppressed rotational degrees of freedom at the same time when they have a tendency to move along their axis.
+Depending upon interactions, if many-body structures formed are such that the axes and direction of translation of individual entities are aligned, collective transport can result.
+This is the motivation of the present numerical exploration that presents collective transport qualitatively akin to those of active systems in the absence of any non-equilibrium drive.